Support During the First Year

 - attending a minimum of three BSA or university-sponsored events with scholars,

-- participating in training and professional development activities,
+- participating in training and professional development activities during the summer and throughout the academic year,

 - role modeling integrity and trustworthiness, and